bonninr/rusty-pipes/readme.md

 ## FAQ

+### Q: I get no MIDI activity when playing.

+A: Make sure you selected a MIDI input device on the config screen.
+Also note that if you have a MIDI file selected for playing, manual MIDI input is disabled.

+### Q: I get no sound.
+I can see MIDI activity though.

+A: You need to assign MIDI channels to one or more stops.
+Click on the "1" next to a stop to assign it to MIDI channel 1, and you should hear something when playing notes on that channel.
+Note that some stops might not have pipes at the octave you're playing, so be sure to check across the octave range.

 ### Q: My audio output crackles or cuts out

 A: This can happen either due to a too high gain, or your CPU being overstressed.
 If a red "Buffer underrun" warning appears, then you need to reduce polyphony with the [-Key (or the controls on the GUI), or select fewer stops.
 If no warning appears, reduce gain.